sixtyandme logo

 But when I am asked, as I was only a few days ago, what helps to keep me young, my first answer is something else.

 I always say you should carry on doing whatever it is that you have loved doing in life.
 If you love dancing, keep at it in one way or another.
 If you loved drawing, just keep doing it.
-If you love swimming, keep going to the beach or pool.
+Or if you love swimming, keep going to the beach or pool.
 If it is bridge, keep playing.

 And so forth.